ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 This is because we haven't changed `lib/en.mli`.
 Since it does not list `hello`, it is therefore private.

-## Defining multiple modules in a library
+## Defining Multiple Modules in a Library
 Multiple modules can be defined in a single library.
 To demonstrate this, create a new file named `lib/es.ml` with the following content: